 |Dangerous Wild Animals Licence

-||£90 plus Vet's fee
+|£106.10 plus Vet's fee

 The following criteria will be considered when the application is being evaluated.

 - Conditions that, while any animal concerned is being kept only under the authority of the licence.

 - The animal shall be kept by no person other than such person or persons as is or are specified (whether by name or description) in the licence.